-When n entities are using our transport mechanism, we want a fair allocation of the available bandwidth

-Seeking an exact notion of fairness is not productive.
-What matters is to avoid starvation.

-Intuitively, we want to give users with "small" demands what they want, and evenly distributes the rest the lowest demand is maximized after the lowest demand has been satisfied, the second lowest demand is maximized after the second lowest demand has been satisfied, the third lowest demand is maximized and so on..
+When n entities are using our transport mechanism, we want a fair allocation of the available bandwidth Seeking an exact notion of fairness is not productive.
+What matters is to avoid starvation. equal per flow is good enough for this Intuitively, we want to give users with "small" demands what they want, and evenly distributes the rest Max-min fair allocation is such that the lowest demand is maximized after the lowest demand has been satisfied, the second lowest demand is maximized after the second lowest demand has been satisfied, the third lowest demand is maximized and so on..